What To Expect When You Are Expecting ... To Graduate

 Step 3.
 Fill out the Intent to Graduate form.

-Step 4.
-Make sure that you have $0 balances.
+Step 6.
+Make sure that you have $0 balances and no library loans.

-Contact the business office and the library to make sure that you do not have any outstanding fees.
+Contact the business office and the library to make sure that you do not have any outstanding fees or borrowed books.
 We cannot confer your degree if there are monies owed to us.
 If you need to work out a payment plan, you can contact the business office and they will help.

-Commencement takes place at the end of August.
+Commencement takes place August 28.
 Sometime in May, if you have filled out your Intent to Graduate form, you will receive information about commencement.
 This will include a request for a quote or video talking about your time at Gratz as well as a photo for us to use in our commencement celebration.
 You will also have a chance to purchase a cap and gown or Gratz paraphernalia that you might want for your video or photo.
 This is completely voluntary!
 The commencement celebration will take place on YouTube.
 You will receive a link and the time to share with friends and family.

 That's it!
 Oh, except for actually completing all of your coursework.